pingcap/tidb-operator/docs/backup-restore.md

 Full backup uses `mydumper` to make a logical backup of TiDB cluster.
 The backup job will create a PVC([PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims), the same below) to store backup data.

 By default, the backup uses PV ([Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes)) to store the backup data.
-You can also store the backup data to [Google Cloud Storage](https://cloud.google.com/storage/) bucket or [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/) by changing the configuration.
+You can also store the backup data to [Google Cloud Storage](https://cloud.google.com/storage/) bucket, [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/) or [Amazon S3](https://aws.amazon.com/s3/) by changing the configuration.
 This way the PV temporarily stores backup data before it is placed in object storage.
 Refer to [TiDB cluster Backup configuration](./references/tidb-backup-configuration.md) for full configuration guide of backup and restore.

 You can either set up a scheduled full backup or take a full backup in an ad-hoc manner.